iShridP/Advent_Of_FPGA/README.md

 ## Jane Street Advent of FPGA submission for winter 2025

+This Readme contains basic points I found important while learning hardcaml and afterwards contains my approach and steps on how to run the code.

 **Basic points:**

 1. **OCaml** is a high-level programming language. **Hardcaml** is a Jane Street library for OCaml to describe and design hardware, essentially acting like an HDL.
 (Files end in `.ml`.)